 Director, Government and External Relations

 Francesca joined FPAC in 2013 as Director of Government and External Relations.
 She brings to FPAC over 20 years of government relations and related work experience, and has in-depth knowledge of government/public affairs, policy and advocacy matters.
 Before joining FPAC, Francesca worked for the Business Development Bank of Canada (BDC), a federal Crown corporation.
 Her earlier experience spans the range of the government relations arena as she held positions with two national business associations, a financial services company and a national consulting firm.
 She also served 5 years in the federal government.

 Francesca holds an M.A. in Public Administration from Carleton University, a B.A. in Economics from McGill University and is fluently bilingual (French and English).

-Etienne is a forest engineer and a member of the Ordre des ingénieurs forestiers du Québec.
+Etienne holds a M.Sc. degree in forest science from Université Laval and is a member of the Ordre des ingénieurs forestiers du Québec.

 Cheryl Miltimore has worked at FPAC in a variety of roles since 2002.
 She currently works with members on issues related to market access of Canadian forest products.
 Before working at FPAC she worked at the Department of Foreign Affairs and International Trade in the International Education Marketing Department.